TonyGermaneri/canvas-datagrid/README.md

 * Extensible styling, filtering, formatting, resizing, selecting, and ordering.
 * Rich API of events, methods and properties using the familiar W3C DOM interface.
 * Works with Firefox, IE11, Edge, Safari and Chrome.
+* Support for hierarchal drill in style row level inner grids as well grids in cells.
+* Customizable hierarchal context menu.
 * Built in and custom styles.
-* Customizable hierarchal context menu.
 * W3C web component.
-* Per-user styles, settings using localStorage.
+* Per-user styles, view prefrences and settings using localStorage.
 * Very small file size, no dependencies.

 [Documentation](https://tonygermaneri.github.io/canvas-datagrid/docs/)